Level set-based inverse homogenisation of three-dimensional piezoelectric materials: Introduction

 In this paper we consider two distinct types of optimisation problems.
 The first maximises the effective bulk modulus subject to a constraint on the volume and the effective hydrostatic strain coefficient.
-The resulting optimisation problem bears similarity to the one considered by \cite{Wegert_2022}, where the problem was instead posed as a linear combination of bulk modulus and hydrostatic strain coefficient.
+The bulk modulus is a measure of stiffness while the hydrostatic strain coefficient is a measure of effectiveness of the electromechanical coupling \citep{Challagulla2012, 10.1007/s004660050188_1997}.
+The output of this optimisation problem is a multi-functional metamaterial that provides enhanced stiffness for a set electromechanical coupling capability.
+The optimisation problem bears similarity to the one considered by \cite{Wegert_2022}, where the problem was instead posed as maximising a linear combination of bulk modulus and hydrostatic strain coefficient.
 We consider this problem using the effective Voigt bulk modulus as our measure of the effective bulk modulus, for which a uniform strain is assumed \citep{Hill_1952}.
 We also consider maximising the effective Reuss bulk modulus subject to the same constraints.
 The Reuss bulk modulus assumes a uniform stress and has been shown to always be less than or equal to the Voigt bulk modulus with equality for isotropic materials \citep{Hill_1952}.
-For the case of piezoelectric materials in which the underlying stiffness tensor is not isotropic, the Reuss and Voigt bulk moduli are different.
+For piezoelectric materials in which the underlying stiffness tensor is not isotropic, the Reuss and Voigt bulk moduli are different.
 For this reason, we compare both objectives in this paper.
 The second type of optimisation problem that we consider is maximising the effective hydrostatic strain coefficient subject to a constraint on the effective stiffness in the poling direction.
-This optimisation problem is similar to one considered by \cite{10.1016/S0045-7825(98)80103-5_1998}.
+The output of this optimisation problem is a metamaterial that exhibits extremal electromechanical coupling.
+It is similar to the optimisation problem considered by \cite{10.1016/S0045-7825(98)80103-5_1998}.
 By considering both types of optimisation problem at high computational resolutions with the level-set method, we are able to gain new insights into the design of piezoelectric metamaterials for sensing and hydrophone applications.

 The remainder of the paper is as follows.
-In Section \ref{sec:Mathematical methods} we discuss the mathematical background for level set-based topology optimisation and piezoelectric homogenisation.
-In Section \ref{sec:Numerical implementation} we discuss the implementation.
+In Section \ref{sec:Numerical methods} we discuss the numerical methods including an analysis of solvers for the piezoelectric state equations.
 In Section \ref{sec:Results and discussion} we present and discuss the optimisation results.
 Finally, in Section \ref{sec: Conclusions} we present our concluding remarks.